 The drafters of the Personnel Code envisioned broad enabling statutes giving the Director of Central Management Services extensive discretion to implement the provisions of the Code through the promulgation of rules.
 As a check and balance to this power, the Director is to submit proposed rules and/or amendments to the Commission, and the Commission has the authority to disapprove them.
-During fiscal year 2020, the Director of Central Management Services submitted one amendment to the Personnel Rules on Section 303.112 Sick Leave Bank.
+During fiscal year 2021, there were no proposed rules and/or amendments submitted to the Commission.